 This is quite understandable.
 Why?
-Simply because the best noble variety kava strains come from these two countries.
+Simply because the best noble variety kava strains come from these three countries.

 Though all kava in Fiji comes from noble varieties, it’s the Waka Kava strain from Fiji that is usually the one you can buy in Australia.
 It is known as being the top one of the “heavy” varieties.
 By that, I mean it is the one to drink if you are looking to relax your body without being highly euphoric.
 This relaxing effect comes about from the level of kavalactones in the Waka roots powder.
 Hence, this makes it ideal for people for social occasions.
 After all, that is when we want to be relaxed.
 As a side note, people also use the relaxing body effect for medical and health benefits.

 However, with that said, the newest addition to the Fiji Kava stable is the Fiji Harmony Kava – a blend of noble variety strains.
 It has proven immensely popular within the wellness community for a number of reasons:

 (a) It is wonderfully smooth and creamy without the bitter taste that’s characteristic of the Waka strain;

 (b) Due to the nature of the chosen strains blended, it provides a perfectly balanced serenity mood.

 Vanuatu exports the largest range of noble variety kava strains to Australia.